 To answer this, I would refer back to AYA’s mission: to showcase and promote the diversity and richness of art and creative forms from Africa, the Caribbean and diaspora; to ensure that they are known; to ensure that people are fully informed about the people behind these different projects and ideas.

-There’s nothing trending about culture or art; it’s been part of our societies and civilisations for as long as humanity has existed.
-It’s absolutely vital to preserve and encourage new artistic and creative forms as much as possible.
+The culture or art is not a trend; it’s been part of our societies and civilisations for as long as humanity has existed.
+It’s vital to preserve and encourage new artistic and creative forms as much as possible.
 I want AYA to foster and encourage that creativity.

 What advice would you give your younger self?

-However, this urge to grow up fast did push me to reach for new heights; I was constantly setting myself goals.
-It’s important to have new objectives and ambition; be brave enough to try things.
+However, this urge to grow up fast did push me to reach for new heights; I was always setting myself goals.
+It’s essential to have unique objectives and ambition; be brave enough to try things.
 You have to live without fear; there’s nothing to be afraid of.
-Always try; never ever stop trying, because that’s how you learn, that’s how you live, that’s how you love.
+Always try; never stop trying, because that’s how you learn, that’s how you live, that’s how you love.